ykzzyk/Vector-based-RDHEI-via-Multi-MSB-Replacement/README.md

 ## Getting Started

 These instructions below will guide you on running this project on your local machine for development and testing purposes.

-**For addtional information and references, please check the Appendix file: [http://dp.stmarytx.edu/wluo/Appendix.pdf](http://dp.stmarytx.edu/wluo/Appendix.pdf)**
+**For addtional information and references, please check the Appendix for the paper: [http://dp.stmarytx.edu/wluo/Appendix.pdf](http://dp.stmarytx.edu/wluo/Appendix.pdf)**

 ### File structure